In this Kodak Gold 200 review, we’ll run through whether this “everyman’s” film is for you or if you should pony up the cash for a better film.

-Kodak Gold has impressive scanning potential, although there can be issues with colourcasts.
+Kodak Gold has impressive scanning potential, although there can be issues with color casts.
 As we’ve mentioned, this film tends towards heavy yellow tones in the image if you don’t get the lighting right.

-If you’re looking for a great (and well-priced scanner) then check out our best slide scanner article as they include 35mm scanners too!
+If you’re looking for a great (and well-priced scanner) then check out our best film scanner article as they include 35mm scanners too!

-You may also find that some images have a magenta colourcast.
+You may also find that some images have a magenta colorcast.
 This can be off-putting and annoying, especially if you don’t notice it until after you’ve had your images developed.

 Easy to Find

 Kodak Gold is one of the most common films around, so you should have no trouble finding it.
 While it’s readily available online, you should also be able to find it in a specialized photography shop.
 Some large grocery stores even carry it!
 Wherever film is sold, you’ll be sure to find Kodak Gold 200.